 And it yields results.
 According to Tammy Duggan-Herd, director of marketing at digital marketing firm Campaign Creators, for example, after shifting to a content strategy with audience targeting in 2016, her agency saw a 744% increase in organic traffic within 12 months.

-If you’re looking to better target your prospective customers—and stop wasting ad spend on people who just won’t convert—you came to the right place.
+If you’re looking to better target your prospective customers—and stop wasting ad spend on people who just won’t convert—you’ve came to the right place.
 Today, I’ll walk you through eight tried-and-true audience targeting strategies—straight from the minds of digital marketing experts.

 But, before that, you need data …

 Heather Jackson, sales and marketing manager at digital advertising firm JAC Advertising Consultants, pointed to data management platforms like Lotame and Neustar, which track consumer behavior online with cookies.

 “Based on their online behavior … these aggregators can, with extreme accuracy, decipher the demographics, interests and preferences of an individual,” she said.
 “Marketing giants, such as Facebook and Google, use this data to pinpoint an exact audience for their marketing clients.”

 A word of caution: Stephen Yu, chief product officer at predictive marketing automation platform Buyer Genomics, said cross-platform/channel strategies can yield disappointing results as “targeting by definition must be individual-centric, not channel- or product-centric.”

 Instead, he said to start with the individual target, including demographics, online behavior, purchase history, repeat purchases and loyalty.

 “All of this information should be collected through every engagement channel … and resultant data must be consolidated around the individual target first,” Yu added.
 “Then, marketers can decide whom to target based on data profiles, segments and other model-based targeting mechanisms.”

 And once you have figured out your target audience, you can start thinking about channels.